Orchids (Phalaenopsis) are often the first experience an aspiring orchid grower may have with orchid care.

 This native of southeast Asia is one of the most beautiful, and also extraordinarily hardy, long-blooming and easy to grow.

 Their easy-growing habits, along with the many gorgeous varieties available, have made the orchid phalaenopsis the top choice among commercial growers.

-By following a few simple guidelines, you can experience satisfying success growing these hardy, gorgeous orchids in your home as houseplants.
+Phalaenopsis orchid care is easy.
+By following a few simple guidelines, you can experience satisfying success growing hardy, gorgeous, phalaenopsis orchids in your home as houseplants.

 In this article, we will share basic phalaenopsis orchid care along with propagation, repotting tips, smart orchid care, and maintenance ideas to save you money.
 Read on to learn more.

 - 4 Reasons Why Phalaenopsis Orchids Are Called The Beginner’s Orchids

 - How To Select And Buy Phalaenopsis Orchids?

 - How to Care For Your Phalaenopsis Orchids